agamjolly/bulkdelete/README.md

 Pull requests are welcome.
 For any further questions, feel free to reach out to me at me@agamjolly.com.
 Thank you!

 ## License
-[MIT](https://choosealicense.com/licenses/mit/) license can be found in the LICENSE.md file.
+[MIT](https://choosealicense.com/licenses/mit/) license can be found in the LICENSE file.
 <br><br><br>**Created by [Agam Jolly](https://www.agamjolly.com)**